oli-d/nova/event-annotations/README.md

 }
 ```

-If you declare your method this way, it is called whenever the event "myEvent" is emitted.
+If you declare your method this way, it is called whenever the event ```"myEvent"``` is emitted.

-This feature is implemented using a specific Spring BeanPostProcessor.
+This feature is implemented using a specific Spring ```BeanPostProcessor```.
 Therefore, to be able to use
 the functionality described above,
 __the following beans must exist in the ApplicationContext:__
 1. ___All of your beans that have been annotated___